mpod/kernel-playground/bmp280/README.md

 f0: 00 00 00 00 00 00 00 80 00 00 80 00 00 00 00 00    .......?..?.....
 ```

 Value `0x58` at address `0xD0` is interesting.
-In [BMP280
+From [BMP280
 documentation](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP280-DS001-12.pdf)
-is written that register at address `0xD0` contains chip id of value `0x58`.
+we know that register at address `0xD0` contains chip id of value `0x58`.
+In
-This confirms that device at address `0x77` is indeed BMP280 sensor.
+other words, device at address `0x77` is indeed BMP280 sensor.
 It is also
 visible that device is in sleep mode, because bits `0`, and `1` of register
 `0xF4` are not set.
 Execute following commands to put sensor in normal mode.